Adam’s Rib (1949) dir. George Cukor

 w/ Peggy Ann Garner, Randolph Scott, Lynn Bari, Connie Marshall, Dean Stockwell, James Gleason, Anabel Shaw, Barbara Whiting, Marietta Canty, Olin Howland

 F. Hugh Herbert wrote or co-wrote several witty comedies about unconventional domestic situations, like Smarty (1934), Sitting Pretty (1948) and Let’s Make It Legal (1951).
-This one is about a widowed mystery writer (Bari) and her three kids whom she “weaned on trashy crime novels.”
-Headed up by the eldest Dinah (Garner), their household clacks along much like mom’s typing.
-The middle sister April (Marshall) is a brazen manipulator and little brother Archie (Stockwell) is the matriarchy’s “poor little henpecked manchild.”
+This one is about a widowed mystery writer (Lynn Bari) and her three kids whom she “weaned on trashy crime novels.”
+Headed up by the eldest Dinah (Peggy Ann Garner), their household clacks along much like mom’s typing.
+The middle sister April (Connie Marshall) is a brazen manipulator and little brother Archie (Dean Stockwell) is the matriarchy’s “poor little henpecked manchild.”
 He exclaims “Phenobarbital!” in lieu of cuss words.
 All three siblings are played with precocious pizzazz, nailing many a smart line as they apply what they’ve learned from Mom’s novels to a murder in the neighborhood.
 Their lives become endangered after they locate a key piece of evidence, which they refer to as “the gimmick.”
 Also on the case is seasoned cop-player James Gleason, who adds his usual Brooklyn edge, and western star Randolph Scott who has no edge at all.
 Maid Alert: The neighbor’s maid is played by actor Marietta Canty, a maid in Father of the Bride (1950), Father’s Little Dividend (1951), and Rebel Without a Cause (1955).
 As for Home Sweet Homicide, it is based on a novel by Craig Rice—a woman author deemed “the Dorothy Parker of detective fiction” in the 1940s.
 Pictured above on the cover of Time.
+As an author and parent, Rice had a far less ideal relationship with her own kids.

 How To Sleep: Robert Benchley’s Miniatures (1935-1944) and Robert Benchley and the Knights of the Algonquin (1928-1942)